SuyashJoshi007/RecipeGeneratorML/README.md

 Deployment

-To deploy your application to Firebase Hosting and Cloud Functions:
+To deploy your application to Firebase:
 Bash

 firebase deploy

 🧪 Running Tests

-To run the automated tests for this system:

-    For the frontend (React components):
+    For the frontend (React):
     Bash

 npm test